mparsley1/eo-docs/README.md

 so that the data may be accessed as datacubes, via the xcube interface, or from Sentinel Hub directly.

-If the VM is on CREODAS, the Copernicus data is accessible on /eodata/ via the Jupyter Lab notebooks.
+If the VM is running on CREODIAS, the Copernicus, and other EO data is accessible on /eodata/ via the Jupyter Lab notebooks.

 ## Binding ports